The Preschool – Saponé, Burkina Faso

 Middle and High School Sponsorships

-In 2011, we donated $4000 in scholarship fund to support 40 students in middle and high school.
+Since 2011, we give 40 scholarships per year to students in middle and high school.
 The money supports half of the tuition, school supplies, library fees and lunch for the school year.
 In 2013, when visiting Burkina Faso, students shared their dreams to become nurses, teachers or engineers.
 Our role is to ensure they have the means to succeed and reach their goals.

 Discover The Retreat